 “You know, I know this steak doesn’t exist.
 I know that when I put it in my mouth, the Matrix is telling my brain that it is juicy and delicious.
 After nine years, you know what I realize?
 Ignorance is bliss.” – Cypher

-The Kongo Application
+The IoT Application: Kongo

 “There is no spoon” – Spoon boy, Neo

 The Kongo Application simulates the entire physical, interface, and virtual parts of the system in software.
-Instead of using software to just track and check goods we also run it “in reverse” to create things (Goods, Warehouses and Trucks), simulate movement of goods and trucks, and generate RFID and sensor data.
+Instead of using software to just track and check goods we also run it “in reverse” to create things (Goods, Warehouses, and Trucks), simulate the movement of goods and trucks, and generate RFID and sensor data.

 At a high-level Kongo models Goods, Warehouses and Trucks.
 Goods have attributes including quantity, size, and weight, location, and categories.
 Goods have 0 or more categories including Hazardous, Perishable, Fragile, etc. Goods have a unique RFID tag assigned to them and which is detected by RFID readers.
 Goods are either located in a warehouse or are being transported in a truck.

-Warehouses have a fixed location, and can store 0 or more goods.
-Warehouses have sensors which produce continuous values for metrics including temperature, humidity, light level, gas levels, etc. Warehouses have RFID readers at each truck dock entrance and produce truck load and unload events (E.g. “Loaded RFID Tag tagId onto Truck truckId at Reader readerId”).
+Warehouses have a fixed location and can store 0 or more goods.
+Warehouses have sensors that produce continuous values for metrics including temperature, humidity, light level, gas levels, etc. Warehouses have RFID readers at each truck dock entrance and produce truck load and unload events (E.g. “Loaded RFID Tag tagId onto Truck truckId at Reader readerId”).
 Some warehouses have climate control for different temperature ranges.
 Goods are moved between warehouses on trucks.
 There may be 0 or more trucks at each warehouse being loaded and unloaded.

 Trucks are used to transport 0 or more goods between warehouses.
 Some trucks are climate controlled for different temperature ranges.
-Trucks have sensors for metrics such as temperature, humidity, acceleration and vibration.
-Trucks are loaded at the start of each “turn” with random goods from the warehouse they are docked at, and instantly move to another warehouse for the start of the next turn, where they are unloaded.
+Trucks have sensors for metrics such as temperature, humidity, acceleration, and vibration.
+Trucks are loaded at the start of each “turn” with random goods from the warehouse they are docked at and instantly move to another warehouse for the start of the next turn, where they are unloaded.
 Trucks are moved even if empty (as a simulation with only 1 truck and goods initially at one warehouse has to move the truck around to find goods to start things moving).

-For simplicity, only warehouses and trucks have actual locations (which could be lat/long, but are in fact just grid coordinates), but currently, only the unique warehouse and truck UUIDs are used to determine location.
+For simplicity, only warehouses and trucks have actual locations (which could be lat/long but are in fact just grid coordinates), but currently, only the unique warehouse and truck UUIDs are used to determine location.
 Goods are therefore assumed to be at the same location of the warehouse or truck that they are “in”.

 The simulation works like this.

-In the creation phases the simulation creates the desired number of goods, warehouses and trucks (e.g. 1,000,000 different goods, 100 warehouses, 200 trucks).
+In the creation phases, the simulation creates the desired number of goods, warehouses, and trucks (e.g. 1,000,000 different goods, 100 warehouses, 200 trucks).
 Set time to zero.
-The rest of the simulation is turn based and does a number of different things in a loop each logical turn.
+The rest of the simulation is turn-based and does a number of different things in a loop each logical turn.

 2. Loop for target number of turns